kign/c4wa/etc/doc/comparison.md

 ```

 Emscripten creates relatively small WASM file (under 1K) and ...
 124K (2300 lines) accompanying
-JavaScript file "containing glue code to translate between the native C functions, and JavaScript/wasm".
+JavaScript file "containing glue code to translate between the native C functions, and JavaScript/wasm",
+per documentation.
+So if you want to use other non-JS runtime you're out of luck.

-Regardless, let's try to look a the generated code for out function.
+Regardless, let's try to look at the generated code for out function.
 That's not trivial, since we only have
 WASM, not WAT file.
 We can use tool `wasm-decompile` which translates WASM to some semblance of C code.
 Here is
-out collatz() function:
+out `collatz` function:

 ```c
 export function collatz(a:int):int {